Chair

 Barbara Goldberg Goldman

-Barbara Goldberg Goldman is proud to serve as the Treasurer of the Jewish Electorate Institute.
-In her professional life, Barbara is President of B&G Regal Domestics, Inc., a national employment placement agency located in Rockville, and Managing Partner of Quorum, LLC, a land-use consulting firm specializing in mixed-use and mixed-income developments, and affordable housing.
+Barbara Goldberg Goldman is a proud founder of and serves as the Chairperson of the Jewish Electorate Institute.
+In her professional life, Barbara is President of B&G Regal Domestics, Inc., a national employment placement agency, and Managing Partner of Quorum, LLC, a land-use consulting firm specializing in mixed-use and mixed-income developments, and affordable housing.

-Prior to HUD, she was with the National League of Cities and U.S. Conference of Mayors as the Director of the Washington, D.C. offices for San Jose, California; Lincoln, Nebraska; and the Metropolitan Toledo Consortium.
+Before working at HUD, she was with the National League of Cities and U.S. Conference of Mayors as the Director of the Washington, D.C. offices for San Jose, California; Lincoln, Nebraska; and the Metropolitan Toledo Consortium.
+In 1971 she was Legislative Aide for the Honorable Ron Dellums of Oakland, California focusing on prison reform legislation.
+From 1972 through 1976, she served as Special Assistant to The Honorable Barbara C. Jordan, Congresswoman from Houston Texas for whom she wrote speeches, and social legislation, and managed casework.

 Barbara, who holds a Master of Arts degree in Urban Planning and Policy from the University of Maryland, also has served on many affordable housing and related panels and forums throughout the United States.